velascoluis/end-to-end-data-analytics-with-spark-fintech/01-data-engineering/instructions/en.md

     ├── data_eng_dag_step_2.py
     └── data_eng_pipeline.py
 ```
-NOTE: To showcase a Composer DAG with different steps, the notebook logic has been splitted in 3 different steps
+NOTE: To showcase a Composer DAG with different steps, the notebook logic has been splitted in 2 different steps

 Have a look at the `data_eng_dag_step_1.py` and `data_eng_dag_step_2.py`.
-Those files contains the very same logic you generated on the notebook.
+Those files contains the very same logic you generated on the last exercise of the notebook.

-The last file, `data_eng_pipeline.py`, contains the DAG logic.
+The last file, `data_eng_pipeline.py`, contains the DAG logic itself.

 3. Complete the code blocks on the  `data_eng_pipeline.py` file